-- Short-Haul operators when driver reports and returns to work reporting location within 14 consecutive hours.
-Must keep time records (punch a clock) at work location - as mentioned above. - Driving a vehicle that does not require a CDL.
+- 1. Short-Haul operators when driver reports and returns to work reporting location within 14 consecutive hours.
+Must keep time records (punch a clock) a work location as mentioned above. - Driving a vehicle that does not require a CDL.
 Recordkeeping requirement, along with time and distance limits apply.
-[49 CFR 395.1(e)[2)].
+[49 CFR 395.1(e)[2]].